 Normally this blog is strictly informative.
-I try to dispel common misconceptions and provide tutorials to various CE Broker functions and services.
+I try to dispel common misconceptions and provide tutorials on various CE Broker functions and services.
 Here I am taking a different approach.
-I will still attempt to clarify some misconceptions about the continuing education system in Florida but I will also write persuasively.
-Our CE system in Florida is different from all other states and I am arguing superior to all other states.
+I will still attempt to clarify some misconceptions about the continuing education system in Florida, but I will also write persuasively.
+Our CE system in Florida is different from all other states, and I am arguing superior to all other states.
 CE Broker was designed to simplify the process and make life easier for licensees.
-The functions of our system benefit all of Florida’s healthcare professionals yet few are shouldering the costs.
-Subscribers pay and receive the benefits of a subscription yet all reap additional rewards of having the CE Broker system in place.
+The functions of our system benefit all of Florida’s healthcare professionals, yet few are shouldering the costs.
+Subscribers pay and receive the benefits of a subscription, yet all reap additional rewards of having the CE Broker system in place.
 Here I will compare FL to the other states and demonstrate that for the sake of equity, to reduce disciplinary action, and to eventually lower the costs for all, every licensee should voluntarily subscribe to CE Broker.

 All of the other states with CE requirements have similar systems.
-Boards legislate requirements, post them on their website, and leave it to the licensees to figure out their individual requirements.
-The rules regarding your profession’s requirements often appear simple, but when you delve further into them you will find a plethora of complicated stipulations and conditions.
+Boards legislate requirements, post them on their website, and leave them to the licensees to figure out their requirements.
+The rules regarding your profession’s requirements often appear simple, but when you delve further into them, you will find a plethora of complicated stipulations and conditions.

 There are exceptions for everyone.
 Are you licensed by exam or by endorsement?
-Are you in your first license cycle or perhaps your fifth?
+Are you in your first license cycle or perhaps your fifth cycle?
 Do you have multiple licenses?
-May you take courses from a State Board approved provider or can it be from a nationally approved Board?
+May you take courses from a State Board-approved provider, or can it be from a nationally approved Board?
 Do you have a national certification?
 What if you get your national certification in the middle of a license cycle?
-Do you have any specialties or extra certifications and do they affect your CE requirements?
+Do you have any specialties or extra certifications, and do they affect your CE requirements?
 The list goes on and on.

 The Florida CE system

-And all benefit!
-If your continuing education transcripts are complete in CE Broker you will be exempt from the Dept of Health’s audit even if you are not a subscriber.
-You will not have to worry about finding and submitting your certificates or being fined or having to pay for and attend additional CE courses.
-Unlike other states where your compliance status has nothing to do with your eligibility to be audited, if you are diligent in completing your CE’s, you will never be audited (with some exceptions – PMD, EMT, CNA do not use CE Broker for their audits even though we do maintain their records).
-This applies to almost all licensees in FL whether you are helping to fund the system or not.
-CE Broker supports itself with subscription services to individuals and healthcare employers yet we serve all.
+And all benefits!
+If your continuing education transcripts are complete in CE Broker, you will be exempt from the Dept of Health’s audit even if you are not a subscriber.
+You will not have to worry about finding and submitting your certificates, being fined, or paying for and attending additional CE courses.
+Unlike other states where your compliance status has nothing to do with your eligibility to be audited, if you are diligent in completing your CEs, you will never be audited (with some exceptions – PMD, EMT, and CNA do not use CE Broker for their audits even though we do maintain their records).
+This applies to almost all licensees in FL, whether you are helping to fund the system or not.
+CE Broker supports itself with subscription services to individuals and healthcare employers, yet we serve all.